 - Nomination and Application Schedule

-- Online application: fill out through here
+- Online Application: fill out here

-- Letter of nomination from applicant’s home university
+- Letter of Nomination from applicant’s home university

-- Official transcript from applicant’s home university (out of 100-point grading scale)
+- Official Transcript from applicant’s home university

-- A copy of valid passport (face page)
+- Copy of Valid Passport (face page)

-※ Language Proficiency Test (TOEFL/TOEIC) submission is not required
+※ Language Proficiency Test (TOEFL/TOEIC) submission is not required.

-※ All required documents should be submitted through the online application site below
+※ All required documents should be submitted through the online application site below.

 The acceptance packet will include the certificate of admission (if needed for visa purposes), the letter of acceptance, the welcome letter (including the arrival information sheet, the course registration and academic schedule).
 The acceptance packet will be delivered to a student’s email individually so that the student can apply for the student visa.